 - Be realistic about your company.
 Are you already established in your field and working successfully?
 If not, don’t try to grow too early.
 Focus instead on becoming an established recognised name at your level.
 Growing too fast won’t help you at all.
 Is there a demand for what you do?
 You can’t grow if there’s not enough demand for your business.
 Some businesses just work better small, and that doesn’t mean you’ve failed.

 - Does your company owe money?
 Debt can snowball easily, so before concentrating on expansion try to clear or pay down as much debt as you can.
 A fresh slate will make growth much easier.
+A debt snowball method can help you to cut down your debts easily.

 - Are you already growing?
 If you’re experiencing steady growth each year, with an increase in demand for your business, this is an excellent sign that it’s time to take things up a notch.
 Expand with more staff to take on a higher demand for your work and keep things profitable.
 If you’re not growing, it’s probably not the right time to expand.